by Promod Puri

 Ethnic communities in Canada also have mindset racist sentiments among themselves.
 Moreover, there exists bigotry and dislike within a single ethnic group.

-And the disturbing fact is the failure on the part of all those progressive and secular groups and coalitions including “antifa” individuals and outfits, who are otherwise on the forefront of fighting anti-Muslim, anti-Jews or white supremacists, to recognise the widespread discrimination and bigotry among and within their own communities.
+And the disturbing fact is the failure on the part of all those progressive and secular groups and coalitions who are otherwise on the forefront of fighting anti-Muslim, anti-Jews or white supremacists, to recognize the widespread discrimination and bigotry among and within their own communities.

 Hatred and ill-will toward Muslims, First Nation Canadians, Chinese, South Asians, Muslims, Sikhs, and Hindus by each of these groups against at least one of them are the little-known swept-under-the-carpet realities in Canada.

 For example, members of one or more groups of ethnic communities explicitly expressed their dislike to allow the arrival of Muslim refugees from Syria.
 Anti-Muslim sentiment and fanaticism were the contributing factors of intolerance against the refugee and fellow new immigrants.

 And then there is an ongoing racist culture against the Native people by most other ethnic groups.
 There is an occasional feel of racial biases by Chinese, South Asians, and other ethnic communities from Asia and Latin America against each other.

 Within the South Asian communities, racial biases are an open chapter.